rkozyak/Personal-Website/website/src/pages/projects/biasLighting.md

 ---

 ## This is a work in progress.
-More details will be posted soon and here are some pretty demos:)
+More details will be posted soon but here is a demo :)
 <br/><br/>

 ## **Project Demo**